paulieguk/LDW-Nov21/README.md

 > Instructions - The Main Instructions for completeing the tasks
 > LCA Script - The primary completed LCA Script
-> ExcelPBT\FolderCheck - The script for checking the folder
+> ExcelPBT/FolderCheck - The script for checking the folder
-> ExcelPBT\FileCheck - The script for checking the file
+> ExcelPBT/FileCheck - The script for checking the file
 >